 - Don’t get the background too bright, you want good contrast between the sky and meteors.
 Typically a histogram with a peak around 1/8 to 1/6 full (left to right) is considered optimal.
 This will depend on the lens you use, ISO setting, and how dark your sky is.
 Fast lenses and high ISO settings will get your background bright faster.
 A bright, light-polluted sky will also get the background bright faster.
 An f/2.8 lens at ISO3200 under a good rural sky will take about 20-30 seconds.

 - Very fast lenses, f/1.2 to f/1.8 will produce the best results under dark skies.
 Brighter, light-polluted skies will saturate the background quickly.

 - Keep your horizon in the photo.
 Most bright meteors appear close to the horizon – you look through a larger volume of the atmosphere close to the horizon than overhead.
-If you use a 50 mm or other longer focal lenght, fast prime lens, keep your field close to the radiant.
-Otherwise meteors will be too long to fit into your field of view.
+If you use a 50 mm or another longer focal length, fast prime lens, keep your field close to the radiant.
+Otherwise, meteors will be too long to fit into your field of view.